NickHoward1/Splunk/README.md

 <h1>Splunk Lab</h1>

 <h2>Objective</h2>
 To triage various alerts using the Splunk SIEM to determine whether alerts are true positives or false positives.
-I will do this by filtering and analysing the logs provided to identify anomalies, suspicious behaviour, and indicators of potential security incidents.
+I will do this by filtering and analysing the logs provided to identify anomalies, suspicious behaviour, and indicators of potential security incidents.<br>

 <h2>Environment</h2>
 <ul>